welibekov/wttr.in-over-dns/README.md

-# Funny project, that allows you to get weather report through dns request.
+# Get weather report through...OMG, through DNS.
 If you are in place, where dns is only allowed traffic,you can still get weather report.